MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/servermanager/Install-WindowsFeature.md

 Enter a user name in one of the following formats.
 Quotation marks are optional.

-‚óè  "UserName"
+‚ó?
+"UserName"

-‚óè  "Domain\User"
+‚ó?
+"Domain\User"

-‚óè  "User@Domain.com"
+‚ó?
+"User@Domain.com"

-‚óè   A Credential object returned by the Get-Credentialhttp://go.microsoft.com/fwlink/p/?LinkID=113311 cmdlet.
+‚ó?
+A Credential object returned by the Get-Credentialhttp://go.microsoft.com/fwlink/p/?LinkID=113311 cmdlet.

 If a user name is entered, then a prompt for a password is displayed.